brunopulis/awesome-a11y/topics/other-resources.md

 * [Co-op design manual](https://coop-design-manual.herokuapp.com/accessibility.html) - a good overview of how to make a site accessible, including content writing guidelines and technical examples.
 * [Color Safe](http://colorsafe.co/)
 * [Color Tool - Material Design](https://material.io/color/#!/?view.left=0&view.right=0)
+* [Dos and don'ts for accessibility posters](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/) - Dos and don'ts poster presentation with a link to posters in various languages
+* [Dos and don'ts for aphasia posters](https://cpb-eu-w2.wpmucdn.com/blogs.city.ac.uk/dist/5/1740/files/2018/05/aphasia-tpqt60.pdf) - Dos and don'ts for Aphasia, only in english
 * [Ebay's accessibility patterns for the web](https://ebay.gitbooks.io/mindpatterns/content/) - Huge variety of features with working code examples and best practices explained.
 * [Ember A11y](https://github.com/ember-a11y/ember-a11y) - an Ember addon for managing content focus.
 * [Ember A11y Landmarks](https://github.com/ember-a11y/ember-a11y-landmarks) - An Ember Addon that helps with landmark roles in Ember apps.